haplio/rtd-tutorial/docs/source/index.rst

 *This is how we do italics*

-This is how we link to named pages in our repo like: `Next Begin`
+This is how we link to named pages in our repo like: `next-begin`

-This is how we link to named headings anywhere in our doc: :ref:`Subheading 1`
+This is how we link to named headings anywhere in our doc: :ref:`subheading_1`

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.